Superlyxi/CFT-PU/README.md

-# Coarse-to-Fine Learning by Feature Transformer and Positional Fusion for Point Cloud Upsampling
+# 3D Point Cloud Processing Using a Coarse-to-Fine Network with Transformer-Encoder

 ## Introduction